hellocodeco/old-exist-api-docs/source/index.md

 Only one service may have ownership of any user attribute at any given time.
 Services must acquire ownership of an attribute to be able to write data for this attribute, and can release ownership if needed, for example if the user closes their account with this service or chooses to turn off certain attributes.

+The process of acquiring an attribute only needs to happen once, not each time the attribute is updated, although you may get an error if you attempt to update an attribute you don't own.

 ## Acquire attributes

 ```shell